YaLTeR/niri/README.md

 > [!TIP]
 > For Fedora users, there's a COPR with built and packaged niri: https://copr.fedorainfracloud.org/coprs/yalter/niri/
->
-> NixOS users, check out https://github.com/sodiboo/niri-flake

-For Nix users, there is a flake provided.
-This provides a devshell with all required dependencies, and can be built with `nix build`.
-If running on non-NixOS, you may need [NixGL](https://github.com/nix-community/nixGL) to run the resulting binary.

 First, install the dependencies for your distribution.